 - Why was it built?
 Overview of the evolution of this new discipline.
 Thomas Esposito, MD - What is it?
-Overview of the Acute Care Surgery Fellowship Curriculum and status of fellowships nationally.
-Thomas Esposito, MD - Who might consider it and why?
+Overview of the Acute Care Surgery Fellowship Curriculum - and status of fellowships nationally.
+Thomas Esposito, MD

+• Who might consider it and why?
 Presentation of results of published opinion surveys of residents and attendings on Acute Care Surgery Fellowships and other training issues.
-Jamie Jones, MD - Why consider it and what can you do with it?
+Jamie Jones, MD

+• Why consider it and what can you do with it?
 Discussion of different practice models of Acute Care.
 Surgery and testimonials from those who have finished the Fellowship and are now practicing.
-David Efron, MD & Paula Ferrada, MD
+David Efron, MD & Paula Ferrada, MD At the end of the session, participants will be able to:

-- 1. Be familiar with issues that led to the development of Acute Care Surgery and the argument for its need. - 2.
-Be familiar with the current content of the Acute Care Surgery Fellowship curriculum and the status of Fellowships. - 3.
-Be familiar with the opinions of current surgical residents and attendings on Acute Care Surgery. - 4.
-Be familiar with the current practice models of Acute Care Surgery and the benefits it offers as a career.
+1. Be familiar with issues that led to the development of Acute Care Surgery and the argument for its need.

+2. Be familiar with the current content of the Acute Care Surgery Fellowship curriculum and the status of Fellowships.

+3. Be familiar with the opinions of current surgical residents and attendings on Acute Care Surgery.

+4. Be familiar with the current practice models of Acute Care Surgery and the benefits it offers as a career.